 Do I have Adult ADHD?

 It is no secret that Attention Deficit- Hyperactivity Disorder (ADHD) has become a common discussion point amongst school aged children.
-The rate of diagnosis has been steadily increasing 3% a year since 2003 (adhd.org.au) and there seems to nothing slowing this number down.
+The rate of diagnosis has been increasing in recent years.
 So what is the deal with this increase and ADHD phenomenon?

 Imagine, many adults went through a normal childhood education without an awareness of ADHD.
-Screening tools were not common, parents were not aware of the disorder, so oftentimes ADHD symptoms where simply chalked up to “poor behavior” or “learning problems” especially in a classroom of 20-30 kids.
+Screening tools were not common, parents were not aware of the disorder, so oftentimes ADHD symptoms where simply chalked up to ‘poor behaviour’ or ‘learning problems’ especially in a classroom of 20-30 kids.
 Symptoms could be easily overlooked.

-Oftentimes children may “grow out” of many of the ADHD symptoms or learn effective ways to cope with the daily challenges independently, but many symptoms will linger through adulthood.
-A recent US study mentioned that the rate of Adult ADHD could be as high as 4 percent.
+Oftentimes children may ‘grow out’ of many of the ADHD symptoms or learn effective ways to cope with the daily challenges independently, but many symptoms will linger through adulthood.
+A recent study mentioned that the rate of adult ADHD could be as high as 3.1 percent.

-• Difficulties with personal organization and time management.
+- Difficulties with personal organisation and time management.
 This can surface within a career or at home.
-This may look like struggling to plan your day accordingly, constantly finding yourself running out of time, or loosing important items.
+This may look like struggling to plan your day accordingly, constantly finding yourself running out of time, or losing important items.

-• Adult ADHD does not have to involve hyperactivity.
-The inattention aspect of ADHD is often even harder to recognize and diagnose as a child, as usually the hyperactive activities are the most noticeable to parents and teachers.
+- Adult ADHD does not have to involve hyperactivity.
+The inattention aspect of ADHD is often even harder to recognise and diagnose as a child, as usually the hyperactive activities are the most noticeable to parents and teachers.

-If these descriptions sound like you, and are still impacting your daily life and functioning, help and treatment is available.
+If these descriptions sound like you, and are impacting your daily life and functioning, help and treatment is available.
 Even understanding ADHD in depth can help bring clarity and understanding to a difficult childhood.
 Treatment through a local psychologist or psychiatrist can be highly beneficial.
-To book in a time to speak to a psychologist call us on (02) 6262 6157 or book an appointment online).
+To book in a time to speak to a psychologist contact us on (02) 6262 6157 or book an appointment online.

 Related reading: